 (H) All protests, claims or complaints relating to these Rules and appeals arising from a Player’s contract shall be heard and determined by the Management Committee, or a sub-committee duly appointed by the Management Committee.
-The Clubs or Players protesting, appealing, claiming or complaining must send a copy of such protest, appeal, claim or complaint and deposit a fee (as set out in the Fees Tariff) which shall be forfeited in the event of the protest, appeal, claim or complaint not being upheld, and the party not succeeding may, in addition, be ordered to pay the costs at the direction of the Management Committee.
+The Clubs or Players protesting, appealing, claiming or complaining must send a copy of such protest, appeal, claim or complaint and deposit a fee (as set out in the Fees Tariff) which shall be forfeited in the event of the protest, appeal, claim or complaint not being upheld, and in these circumstances may, in addition, be ordered to pay the costs at the direction of the Management Committee.

-All such protests, claims, complaints and appeals must be received in writing by the Secretary within fourteen days of the event or decision causing any of these to be submitted.
+All such protests, claims, complaints and appeals must be received in writing by the Secretary within 14 days of the event or decision causing any of these to be submitted.

 ANNUAL GENERAL MEETING

-(i) To receive and confirm the minutes of the preceding AGM.
+(i) Confirm the minutes of the last AGM..

-(ii) To receive and adopt the annual report, balance sheet and statement of accounts from the previous season or accounting period.
+(ii) Adopt the annual report, balance sheet and statement of accounts from the previous season or accounting period.

 (iii) Election of Clubs to fill vacancies.

 (iv) Constitution of the Competition for the ensuing Season.

 (v) Election of Competition Officers and Management Committee members.